Rinalpatel21/MonReader-PageFlip-Detection/README.md

 > The model was primarily focusing on the presence of **hands and wrists** — particularly in the `notflip` class — rather than understanding the actual visual cues of a page flip in motion.

-In effect, the model learned a shortcut: **"hand present = notflip."** This is a spurious correlation, not genuine motion understanding.
+This is a spurious correlation, not genuine motion understanding.
 The model was likely overfitting to an artifact in the dataset rather than learning generalizable, page-motion-related features — meaning the headline accuracy score was misleading about true real-world readiness.

 ---

 ## Failure of Augmentation

-To address the spurious correlation, the Custom CNN was retrained with additional **BatchNormalization** and **Dropout** layers, using adjusted, less aggressive data augmentation (rotation, shift, brightness, zoom, shear).
+The Custom CNN was retrained with additional **BatchNormalization** and **Dropout** layers, using adjusted, less aggressive data augmentation (rotation, shift, brightness, zoom, shear).

 **Result:** The model failed to learn effectively, performing **no better than random chance**.